langtech/langtech.github.com/aikuma/index.md

 ![Aikuma](/images/aikuma.png)

-Aikuma is a free Android App designed for recording and translating oral literature.
+Aikuma is a free Android App for recording and translating spoken language.
 Make your own recordings, share them, and translate recordings into other languages.

 A special feature of Aikuma is its voice-driven translation mode.